The World Affairs Council of Austin offers a Global Scholar Diploma program for qualifying high school students.

 Possessing the knowledge, skills, and mindset to thrive in our global society is no longer an optional component of responsible citizenship or successful employment.
-The Global Scholars Diploma is a “global education for all” program that thrives on inclusivity, equity, and access for all.
+The Global Scholar Diploma is a “global education for all” program that thrives on inclusivity, equity, and access for all.
 The program develops globally competent students with the knowledge, skills, and mindset necessary for leadership, citizenship, and careers in an interconnected, global society.
-In partnership with schools all over the world, The World Affairs Council of Austin champions The Global Scholars Diploma program through innovative, interactive, and experiential approaches, global community partnerships, and collaborating business, governmental, NGO, and academic leaders.
+In partnership with schools all over the world, The World Affairs Council of Austin champions The Global Scholar Diploma program through innovative, interactive, and experiential approaches, global community partnerships, and collaborating business, governmental, NGO, and academic leaders.

 Seven Curriculum Units

 Moot Court – Students bring an American Appeals Court Case to their classroom.

 Peace Day Challenge- Each year two different Peace Day challenges will be offered for September presentations.

 ICC Moot Court- Bring international criminals to justice in your classroom.

 Global Debates- Debate topics sourced from media headlines.

 International Moot Courts- Cases from Canada, Australia, South Africa, and India.

 Food For Thought- Monthly themed conferences on food and international cultures.

 Model Diplomacy- Today’s global problems discussed by future leaders of the world.